 Updates from the Manitoba Government on their response to COVID-19 are posted online through news releases.
 The most recent updates are posted here, and the page is updated throughout the day.
+An overview of the current situation in Manitoba is regularly updated here.

 Employers are urged to direct employees to use good hygiene to prevent the spread of COVID-19.
 This includes washing your hands frequently, practising good cough and sneeze hygiene, and staying home when you are sick.